tooevangelist/paysuper-docs/content/docs/payments/integration.md

 {{< /tabs >}}

+{{< hint warning >}}
-> Use your IDs for the Project and Products found in your merchant account on [the PaySuper Projects](https://paysupermgmt.tst.protocol.one/projects/).
+Note to use your IDs for the Project and Products found in your merchant account on [the PaySuper Projects](https://paysupermgmt.tst.protocol.one/projects/).
 To get the Project and Product IDs: open your Project settings page, select the product tab and click on the Product name.
 Copy the Project and Product IDs from an opened page URL.
+{{< /hint >}}

 ## **Step 2.** Display a Checkout Form